corda/corda/docs/source/corda-firewall-component.rst

 secure and configurable isolation component that is available using code inside ``corda-firewall.jar``.
 This component is designed to provide a clear protocol break and thus prevents the node and Artemis server ever being directly exposed to peers.
 For simpler deployments with no DMZ the float and bridge logic can also be run as a single application behind the firewall, but still protecting the node and hosted Artemis.
-In future we may also host the Artemis server out of process and shared across nodes, but this will be transparent to peers as the interchange protocol will continue to be AMQP 1.0 over TLS.
+It is also possible to host the Artemis server out of process and shared across nodes, but this will be transparent to peers as the interchange protocol will continue to be AMQP 1.0 over TLS.